Kazuyoshi Miura

-Kazuyoshi "Kazu" Miura (三浦 知良, Miura Kazuyoshi), nicknamed King Kazu, is a Japanese professional footballer who plays as a forward for Japan Football League club Atletico Suzuka, on loan from J1 League club Yokohama FC.
-He is the world's third oldest active player to play and oldest to score in a professional match.
+Kazuyoshi "Kazu" Miura (三浦 知良, Miura Kazuyoshi), nicknamed King Kazu, is a Japanese professional footballer who plays as a forward for club Fukushima United, on loan from club Yokohama FC.
+He is the world's oldest professional player.
+In addition, he is one of the few players to have made over 1,000 career appearances (the first Japanese to achieve the feat, since the time matches are recorded).

 He played for the Japan national team from 1990 to 2000, and was the first Japanese recipient of the IFFHS Asia's Footballer of the Year award.
-With 55 goals in 89 caps for the national team, Miura is second most prolific goalscorer in the national team's history, behind Kunishige Kamamoto.
+With 55 goals in 89 caps for the national team, Miura is the second most prolific goalscorer in the national team's history, behind Kunishige Kamamoto.

-Miura holds the records for being the oldest active goalscorer in the J-League, the footballer with the world's second longest professional career, and, as of 2025, is the third oldest professional footballer in the world at 58.
+Miura holds the records for being the oldest goalscorer in J-League history at 50, the footballer with the world's longest professional career, and, as of 2026, is the oldest professional footballer in the world at 59.
 He also holds the distinction of having played professional football in five separate decades (1980s–2020s).
 His elder brother Yasutoshi is a former professional footballer.